by Cheryl Smyth

-Of course by pet, I mostly mean dog, although cats are popular companions too.
-Dogs make particularly good travel companions - a dog offers rapport unlike human traveling partners.
-They don't argue (about restaurant choice, for example); they are willing to tag along anywhere.
+Of course, by the pet, I mostly mean dog, although cats are popular companions too.
+Dogs make particularly good travel companions – a dog offers rapport, unlike human traveling partners.
+They don’t argue (about restaurant choice, for example); they are willing to tag along anywhere.

 On the other hand, your pal may suffer from the same fears as we do - heights, small spaces, and other phobias.